 We own and lovingly farm four rather different Estate vineyards.
 All have different soils and micro-climates, but all share farming practices that are gentle, hands-on, natural (although we are not certified, we are essentially organic) and consistent.
 We believe these to be the four cornerstones of great fruit and subsequently great wine.

-ELEVEN CONFESSIONS is 22 acres located in the cool Santa Rita Hills appellation.
-It was planted in 2001 and is made up of primarily Syrah and Grenache, but also some Roussanne and a tiny bit of Viognier.
+is 33 acres located in the cool Santa Rita Hills appellation.
+We planted 22 acres in 2001, primarily Syrah and Grenache, but also some Roussanne and a tiny bit of Viognier and Petite Sirah.
+The other 11 acres were Pinot Noir, planted by the previous ranch owners.
+About half of this has been grafted to three different clones of Chardonnay and a touch of Muscat.
 Because the climate is rather cool, we regularly experience very late harvests; seldom before the end of October and frequently well into November.
 This means very long “hang time” and thus full flavored, but never over-ripe or raisined fruit.
 Although the vineyard is densely planted with 2,420 vines per acre, we typically have very low yields of less than 1.5 tons per acre or more importantly around 1 ¼lb. of fruit per vine.
 This is one of the many criteria toward great wine quality.

 is our “home” vineyard.
 It is located in the rather little known area of Oak View (south of Santa Barbara) where we live and where we also have our winery.
 The area is relatively warm and therefore it typically is the first of our vineyards to be harvested.
 Here we have numerous small blocks of varying vine training styles.
 The first block was planted in 2004 and is comprised of Syrah, Grenache and Roussanne.
 In 2008 we planted two more blocks.
 These house the rare white grape Petite Manseng, the equally rare Portugese Touriga Nacional, as well as small amounts of Mourvedre, Petite Sirah and two more small Syrah sections.
 One of these blocks is trained in a sort of Cote Rotie style.
 It is a super dense planting at 4,350 vines per acre and also own-rooted (no foreign rootstocks grafted onto the scions).